JulHorn/java_selenium_hooks/README.md

 The project can be found in the "test" source folder in the "example" package.
 It consists of the following elements:

 1. "hooks": This package contains two example event listener.
-    1. "CheckForJavascriptErrorsHook": This hook injects some javascript into the webpage and checks after each action, if a javascript error occurred.
+    1. "CheckForJavascriptErrorsHook": This hook injects some javascript into the webpage and checks after each action if a javascript error occurred.
     2. "WebDriverActionProtocolHook": This hook prints actions like button clicks in the output terminal.
 2. "pages": This package contains a simple page object which represents the the Bing search page.
-3. "tests": This package contains the "Test" class which executes the test with the hook from 1.
+3. "tests": This package contains the "Test" class which executes the test with the hooks from 1.